 I think we can all agree that downsizing is not easy.
 We’ve all basically pack-bonded with our things, and now they have sentimental importance to us (if not actual, necessary importance).
 So, getting rid of them is hard.
 This is probably the same reason our moms save our baby teeth.
-No matter your reason for downsizing, it can be challenging to choose what stays and what goes.
+No matter your reason for downsizing, choosing what stays and what goes can be challenging.
 But what if we told you that you don’t have to get rid of something just because it doesn’t fit in your new place?
 Let’s talk about how adding a storage unit to the family can help.

 Reasons to Use a Storage Unit for Downsizing